Antqnio/Progetto-Laboratorio-D-Informatica-Applicata/README.md

 ### Client (Linux/Mac/WSL)

+1. Open Docker Desktop (assure that Docker Engine is running and that you have WSL integration enabled).
+2. Launch `webcam_enable.ps1` from your Windows host and bind your webcam to WSL.
-1. Open VSCode.
+3. Open the client folder (on WSL) in VSCode.
+4. Find and set SERVER_IP: In your Linux/WSL terminal, run `ip route | grep default`.
+The output will show a line like default via `X.X.X.X`, where `X.X.X.X` is your host’s IP address (this is the Windows host’s IP as seen by WSL).
+Copy this IPv4 address.
+Then open `send_command_to_server.py` in a text editor (VSCode) and set the `SERVER_IP` variable to that address.
-2. Run the Dev Containers: Open Folder in Container... command and select the local folder - you can do so by clicking on the dialog window in the right corner of the screen or by opening the command palette (CTRL + SHIFT + P) and searching for it.
+5. Run the Dev Containers: Open Folder in Container... command and select the local folder - you can do so by clicking on the dialog window in the right corner of the screen or by opening the command palette (CTRL + SHIFT + P) and searching for it.
-2. Run:
+6. Run:

    ```sh
    ./start_client.sh